 Many of these factors have also been investigated as possible autism triggers, without conclusive results.

 Inflammation and the Origin of Autism

-Autism likely begins in the womb, during brain formation, and animal studies indicate that layer formation in the fetal brain may be damaged by inflammation in the mother.
-A study published in February 2014 followed 1.2 million pregnancies in Finland.
+Autism likely begins in the womb, during brain formation, and indicate that layer formation in the fetal brain may be damaged by inflammation in the mother.
+A study published in followed 1.2 million pregnancies in Finland.
 Researchers measured the women's levels of C-reactive protein (CRP), a well-established measure of inflammation.
 They found that the risk of autism in the children of women with the highest levels of CRP was 43 percent higher than in those of the women with the lowest levels.

 Other studies have begun to show that mothers who have certain pro-inflammatory conditions are at greater risk of having children with autism—these conditions include rheumatoid arthritis, asthma, celiac disease, diabetes, and obesity.
-Women with autoimmune diseases are more likely to produce "antibrain antibodies," which can attack the brain tissue of a fetus.
+Women with autoimmune diseases are more likely to produce "," which can attack the brain tissue of a fetus.
 Women who have an infection during pregnancy may also be at increased risk of having children with autism.

 These studies suggest that measuring inflammation in pregnant women may help identify those children most at risk for developing an ASD and help get them early intervention.

 Ongoing Inflammation in Autism